Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Details of proofs

 where the first and second inequalities are due to H\"older's inequality and Lemma \ref{smooth-process}, respectively, and the third inequality is due to It\^{o}'s isometry and the boundedness of $\sigma_{u}$ and $G_{u}^{m,i}$.
-For the summand of the second term on the right hand side of \eqref{zeta332XtildeSigma}, we have
+For the summand of the second term on the right-hand side of \eqref{zeta332XtildeSigma}, we have

 where the first inequality is due to H\"older's inequality, and the second inequality is due to Lemma \ref{smooth-process}, It\^{o}'s isometry, and the boundedness of $\sigma_{u}$ and $G_{u}^{m,i}$.
 Then, by \eqref{xi1-zeta331}, \eqref{zeta332-2}, \eqref{tilde-xi0}, \eqref{zeta332xi}, \eqref{zeta332XtildeSigma}, \eqref{zeta332XtildeSigma-first}, and \eqref{zeta332XtildeSigma-second}, we have